m-lab/jostler/test/README.txt

-There are two files in this test directory to help with integration and e2e testing.
+There are three files in this test directory to help with integration and e2e testing.

 1. schema.sh is a bash script that can be used for testing table schema